 In the beginning of each semester, the instructors provide the syllabus for each course, designate office hours, and communicate their grading policy and course requirements.
 Topics to be covered have to match closely the approved courses to be offered in the particular year.
-Lecture attendance is obligatory as is attendance in seminars; more than three (3) absences without justification result in automatic failure in the entire course.
+Both lecture and seminars attendance is obligatory; more than three (3) unexcused absences result in automatic failure in the entire course.
 Absences are recorded and students facing extenuating circumstances are requested to complete a relevant form for absence from classes to be excused, providing verification for any documented reason, e.g., illness, injury, jury duty, life-threatening illness or death in the immediate family.
-To successfully complete a course, students must have fulfilled all the course requirements, which may include midterm exams, short essays or other assignments, and a final exam.
+To successfully complete a course, students must fulfill all the course requirements, which may include midterm exams, short essays or other assignments, and a final exam.